 Author: Chimimanda Ngozi Adichie (grew up in Nigeria, now splits her time with the U.S.)

-.”
-One of its themes is immigration, and it would pair well in a literature circle or book club with the following title, Behold the Dreamers
+Thoughts from Alexandra: This novel pairs well with Adichie’s powerful Ted Talk “The Danger of a Single Story.”
+One of its themes is immigration, and it would pair well in a literature circle or book club with the following title, Behold the Dreamers.

 From Goodreads: “Ifemelu and Obinze are young and in love when they depart military-ruled Nigeria for the West.
 Beautiful, self-assured Ifemelu heads for America, where despite her academic success, she is forced to grapple with what it means to be black for the first time.
 Quiet, thoughtful Obinze had hoped to join her, but with post-9/11 America closed to him, he instead plunges into a dangerous, undocumented life in London.
 Fifteen years later, they reunite in a newly democratic Nigeria, and reignite their passion—for each other and for their homeland.”